suhasmaddali/Cancer-Diagnosis-Prediction/README.md

 # Cancer-Diagnosis-Prediction

+This project was developed with the help of AppliedAI team based in India.

 Based on the given set of features such as gene, mutation and text associated with it, the machine learning models would predict the type of cancer that a person would have under 9 classes.